8am Payment Solution User Guide

 Always enter the correct billing address and CVV code when taking a credit card Payment manually.
 If the cardholder is present, obtain a signature on the receipt.

 Make sure the name on the credit card matches your client.
-If not, you may need to obtain a third party authorization prior to running the card.
+If not, you may need to obtain a third-party authorization prior to running the card.

 Keep detailed records of the work performed for up to 2 years from the date of service.
-Cardholders typically have 180 days to dispute a transaction.
-The cardholder's bank has up to 2 years to file the dispute.
+Cardholders typically have 180 days to dispute a Payment.
+The cardholder’s bank has up to 2 years to file the dispute.

 If you have any questions, call our Risk Department.

-D. Retrieval and chargeback deadlines
+D. Retrieval and Chargeback deadlines

-Documentation is submitted to Merchant Services (the dispute committee for the card brands).
-Merchant Services generally makes a decision on the case within 10-14 days, but can be up to 30 days.
+Documentation is submitted to “Merchant Services” (the dispute committee for the card brands).
+Merchant Services generally makes a decision on the case within 45 days, but this can take longer.

 Retrievals are considered “fulfilled” once the request for information has been satisfied.
 No further action is needed at this time.

-If the chargeback decision is in your favor, the funds will remain in your account, or, if they were debited during the chargeback process, will be credited back within 2-3 business days.
+If the Chargeback decision is in your favor, the funds will remain in your account, or, if they were debited during the Chargeback process, will be credited back within 2-3 business days.

-The cardholder then has the right to file a 2nd chargeback or pursue arbitration if they wish to continue the dispute.
+The cardholder then has the right to file a 2nd Chargeback or pursue arbitration if they wish to continue the dispute.

-E. Disputing a chargeback
+E. Disputing a Chargeback

 Respond quickly with documentation to support your case